ZAdamMac/ia-ctfd-parser/README.md

 ## Usage
 Select "illuminarc" flag type from the necessary menus when setting up new flags in challenges and add just the content of a base32-encoded shared secret for the TOTP flag.

+The resulting flag will validate if: the correct secret is used to generate a TOTP password for the current 24 hour period, and the flag is expressed in the format category_challenge_<FLAG_TOKEN>.
+The first two parts of the flag are actually outright ignored currently but are required for appropriate string parsing.